 - Chief Complaint: A chief complaint is a concise statement describing the symptom, problem, condition, diagnosis, or other factor that is the reason for the encounter, usually stated in the patient's words. - Concurrent Care and Transfer of Care: Concurrent care is the provision of similar services (e.g., hospital visits) to the same patient by more than one physician or other qualified health care professional on the same day.
 When concurrent care is provided, no special reporting is required.
 Transfer of care is the process whereby a physician or other qualified health care professional who is providing management for some or all of a patient's problems relinquishes this responsibility to another physician or other qualified health care professional who explicitly agrees to accept this responsibility and who, from the initial encounter, is not providing consultative services.
-The physician or other qualified health care professional transferring care is then no longer providing care for these problems though he or she may continue providing care for other conditions when appropriate.
-Consultation codes should not be reported by the physician or other qualified health care professional who has agreed to accept transfer of care before an initial evaluation but are appropriate to report if the decision to accept transfer of care cannot be made until after the initial consultation evaluation, regardless of site of service. - Counseling: Counseling is a discussion with a patient and/or family concerning one or more of the following areas: - Diagnostic results, impressions, and/or recommended diagnostic studies; - Prognosis; - Risks and benefits of management (treatment) options; - Instructions for management (treatment) and/or follow-up; - Importance of compliance with chosen management (treatment) options;
+The physician or other conditions when appropriate.
+Consultation codes should not be reported by the physician or other qualified health care professional who are professional who has agreed to accept transfer of care before an initial evaluation but are appropriate to report if the decision to accept transfer of care cannot be made until after the initial consultation evaluation, regardless of site of service. - Counseling: Counseling is a discussion with a patient and/or family concerning one or more of the following areas: - Diagnostic results, impressions, and/or recommended diagnostic studies; - Prognosis; - Risks and benefits of management (treatment) options; - Instructions for management (treatment) and/or follow-up; - Importance of compliance with chosen management (treatment) options;